Appeals- Response writers- consider what information can be disclosed

 Section 18 Commissioners for Revenue and Customs Act 2005 permits the department to disclose any information so long as it is for any of our functions.
 Assessing the right amount of tax credits to be paid is a function of HMRC, and therefore we are able to disclose information in commissioner’s hearings or tribunals.
 For further information follow the guidance in IDG40500.

 Care must still be taken when considering information to include and subsequently disclose to the appellant, witnesses, third parties or additional respondents as part of the tribunal proceedings.
-Each case will need to be treated in its own right to establish if the disclosure meets the tests of necessity and proportionality in the Human Rights Act and the Data Protection Act.
+Each case will need to be treated in its own right to establish if the disclosure meets the tests of necessity and proportionality in the Human Rights Act and the Data Protection Act, and General Data Protection Regulation.

 Note: For further information on the Human Rights Act follow the guidance in IDG41050.
 For further information on the Data Protection Act follow the guidance in IDG41400.